How to Integrate Cats

 Two cats cuddling together is such a sweet thing, and the kind of relationship many people hope will be the case when a new cat is introduced to a current cat.
 While actual hugging sessions are not all that common, slowly and carefully introducing cats leads to most cats learning to get along.

 Integrating cats can be a challenge.
-Cats are territorial, and do not take well to unknown cats suddenly appearing in their territory.
-The inclination of most cats is to attack a stranger cat to try to make it go away, or to run away from it in fear.
+Adult cats are territorial and do not usually take well to unknown cats suddenly appearing in their territory.
+The inclination of many adult cats is to act aggressively, (with some outright attacking a stranger cat), to try to make it go away, or to run away from it in fear.
 Some cats are more aggressive than others.
+Other cats might be cautious but curious, seemingly open to accepting the other cat.

 Introducing young kittens (under 5 months) to adult cats requires some special considerations, primarily for the safety of the kitten.
 See Integrating Kittens with Cats for detailed information.
 Many of the same techniques used to introduce two adult cats are used, but there are also some important differences.